-Depending upon the nature and seriousness of the violation, consequences may also include towing at owner's expense.
+Depending upon the nature and seriousness of the violation, consequences may also include towing at owner's expense and or loss of parking privileges for the current as well as upcoming year.
 Law enforcement officials may be involved where deemed necessary.